Citrix Hypervisor

 IntelliCache

-IntelliCache works by caching data from a VMs parent VDI in local storage on the VM host.
-This local cache is then populated as data is read from the parent VDI.
-When many VMs share a common parent VDI, a VM can use the data read into the cache from another VM.
-Further access to the master image on shared storage is not required.
+• A cached copy of the primary image (a VM’s parent VDI).
+This file is thin provisioned and read only.
+It is populated as data is read from the primary image VDI on shared storage.
+When many VMs share a common primary image VDI, a VM can use the data read into the cache from another VM.
+Further access to the primary image on shared storage is not required.

-Thin Provisioning allows the administrator to present more storage space to the VMs connecting to the Storage Repository (SR) than is available on the SR. There are no space guarantees, and allocation of a LUN does not claim any data blocks until the VM writes data.
+Thin provisioning is a way of optimizing the use of available storage.
+This approach allows you to make more use of local storage instead of shared storage.
+It relies on on-demand allocation of blocks of data.
+In other approaches, all blocks are allocated up front.
+Thin provisioning allows the administrator to present more storage space to the VMs connecting to the Storage Repository (SR) than is available on the SR. There are no space guarantees, and allocation of a LUN does not claim any data blocks until the VM writes data.

 IntelliCache deployment